Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 A good starting point is to first _design_ the stateful class, then write tests for it.
 Once the tests are written, then implement the methods to make the all of the tests written pass.
-Then the implempentation class can be used to support the tests whose classes depend on its implementation.
+Then the implementation class can be used to support the tests whose classes depend on its implementation.

 {% highlight java %}
 //....